kornavol/Trn-project.-Task-Manager/README.md

 ## To-do:

-- write a function which will be check that, if start btn is active, user can switch a task.
+- add a comparison id with DB and if it consist restart math.random

 ## Questions